 This award is given annually to a scholar whose doctoral dissertation research, while on any topic and from any discipline, demonstrates substantial insights and implications for the study of leadership.
 The award was established to honor and celebrate the life of Dr. Fredric M. Jablin (1952-2004).

 2023 call for submissions and applications coming soon!

-The Jablin Award will be presented at the 24th Annual ILA Global Conference, 6-7 October live online and 13-16 October, in Washington D.C., USA, where the recipient will be asked to present their dissertation research.
+The Jablin Award will be presented at the 25th Annual ILA Global Conference, 3-4 October live online and 12-15 October, in Vancouver, Canada, where the recipient will be asked to present their dissertation research.

 The recipient of the award will also receive the following: